datamin-io/public-documentation/use-cases/functional-use-cases/kpi-monitoring.md

 ## Stream sales or other revenue KPIs

 Sales or other Revenue teams are the most KPI-driven in an organization.
-Datamin allows easy monitoring of their KPIs, comparing with a target, and taking different actions depending on whether it is already achieved or not yet:
+Ylem allows easy monitoring of their KPIs, comparing with a target, and taking different actions depending on whether it is already achieved or not yet:

 <figure><img src="../../.gitbook/assets/Screenshot 2022-10-07 at 19.24.59.png" alt=""><figcaption><p>Pipeline example for Sales KPIs</p></figcaption></figure>

 ## Monitor average value per customer

-Datamin allows easy monitoring of average values (amounts, orders, bank transfers, contract values) per customer.
+Ylem allows easy monitoring of average values (amounts, orders, bank transfers, contract values) per customer.
 As an example the following pipeline represents the calculation of an average amount per customer and taking actions for different sizes of it:

 <figure><img src="../../.gitbook/assets/Screenshot 2022-10-06 at 17.21.28.png" alt=""><figcaption><p>Pipeline example</p></figcaption></figure>